-Volume 52, Issue 5: January 16, 2026 1.
+Volume 52, Issue 8: February 6, 2026 limits and require such assessments to consider occupancy rates for fair apportionment.
+Key changes include: 1.
 Clarifying that special assessments on recreational vehicle parks are not based on residential units but instead on commercial use.
 2. Excluding from assessment the portion of a recreational vehicle parking space or campsite that exceeds the maximum size of a recreational vehicle-type unit.
 3. Requiring counties, municipalities, and special districts to consider the occupancy rate of a recreational vehicle park to fairly and reasonably apportion any special assessment.
 CS/SB 118 was amended to specify how counties, municipalities, and special districts may levy a special assessment on recreational vehicle parks, prohibiting assessments against more than 400 square feet for each recreational vehicle parking space or campsite, and requiring consideration of occupancy rates.
 (Chapman) Assessment of Homestead Property (Oppose) HB 69 (Holcomb) is the implementing bill for HB 67 (Holcomb).
 If approved by the voters on the 2026 General Election ballot, HB 69 would ensure that annual assessed taxable values on homestead properties do not exceed 1.5% or CPI, whichever is lower.
 (Chapman) LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 52, Issue 5: January 16, 2026 Assessment of Changes, Additions, or Improvements to Homestead Properties (Monitor) SB 286 (Bernard) revises the assessment of changes, additions, or improvements to homestead property for non-school property tax levies (cities, counties, special districts). - Removes a reference to s.
+Volume 52, Issue 8: February 6, 2026 Assessment of Changes, Additions, or Improvements to Homestead Properties (Monitor) SB 286 (Bernard) revises the assessment of changes, additions, or improvements to homestead property for non-school property tax levies (cities, counties, special districts). - Removes a reference to s.
 193.624 in the existing homestead assessment statute - Establishes a new formula for assessing changes, additions, or improvements valued under \$100,000 by applying the ratio of the property's assessed value to its just value - Excludes from the new formula any changes, additions, or improvements that replace most of the property or increase total square footage by more than 25% - Deletes the prior language dealing with misfortune or calamity in determining homestead assessments (Chapman) Assessment of Homestead Property (Oppose) SB 280 (Bernard) is the implementing bill for SJR 278, limiting the assessed value increase for non-school property tax levies (cities, counties, special districts) on homestead property acquired by a new owner under certain conditions.
 The bill also caps the assessed value at no more than 150% of the prior year's assessment if the property's previous assessed value was under \$500,000, and the new owner qualifies for a homestead exemption.
 The standard homestead assessment limitations for subsequent years after the initial transfer are retained.
 (Chapman) LEGISLATIVE BILL SUMMARIES Florida League of Cities